armory-io/cdaas-examples/hello-armory/README.md

 Welcome to Armory CDaaS!
 In this tutorial for CDaaS beginners, you'll accomplish the following:

-- Deploy Armory's sample application `potato-facts` to staging and production.
+- Deploy Armory's sample application `potato-facts` to two environments: staging and production.
-- Use Armory cloud console to approve an environment promotion.
+- Use Armory's Cloud Console to approve an environment promotion.
 - Observe a traffic split between two application versions.
 - Learn CDaaS deployment YAML syntax.